AmirShahhosseini/amirshahhosseini.github.io/_pages/about.md

 I am a Ph.D. student at the Electrical Engineering department of KU Leuven, working in the STADIUS division under the supervision of <a href='https://scholar.google.com/citations?user=e1jfDwMAAAAJ'> Prof. Rodolphe Sepulchre </a> and co-supervision of <a href='https://scholar.google.com/citations?user=CxaDsg8AAAAJ&hl=en'> Prof. Timothy O'Leary </a>

-My Ph.D. research is focused on the development of an operator-theoretic framework to simulate and analyze spiking neural networks.
+My research tackles the challenge of modeling and simulating spiking neural networks through an operator-theoretic lens.
 This problem is central to the development of large-scale neuromorphic systems and the advancement of computational neuroscience.

-CURRENT RESEARCH

-BACKGROUND

-INTERESTS AND GOALS?
+A core aim of the project is to reconcile computational tractability with physical interpretability.
+To that end, we draw on a broad range of disciplines: from energy-based modeling and differential geometry in representing neuromorphic dynamics, to convex splitting methods for solving the resulting systems.

+I'm broadly interested in nonlinear dynamical systems, numerical methods and optimization, neuroscience, and complex systems.
+My previous research projects include a numerical framework for the simulation and control of fractional-order dynamical systems (B.Sc. degree research project), a hybrid symbolic-numeric computational method for the simulation of piecewise linear nonlinear models, and a modern data-driven method for obtaining effective Poincaré sections for dynamical systems (M.Sc. degree research projects).

+Beyond academia, I'm interested in philosophy, finance, classical music, and traveling.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.